RobokingsCosmos/mp-classic/README.md

 # MP-Classic
-Works with the 2024 Warzone 2100
+Needs to be tested with the master build of Warzone 2100